andymeneely/project-timber-wolf/rules/RULES.md

 Each Heist has an objective built into it.
 If your team does not complete its objective, the campaign is lost.
 Some scenarios may define what to do if the heist is lost.
 If the objective is fulfilled, regardless of how many teammates are Busted, then the heist is still successful.

 You may retry a heist from the original conditions (i.e. restore from a previous "saved game").

+# Winning a Heist

+If you have completed your objective, your team advances to the next chapter.
+Leftover 💡 are lost.
+Any cash on a Character is added to the Team Cash tracker, as well as any loot.
+Be sure to note everything in your Campaign History.